Israel's Gantz: military man on a mission to beat Netanyahu - Journal du Cameroun

 He is married and a father of four.

-The two main contenders are in step on external threats such as archfoe Iran and Lebanon’s Hezbollah as well as Hamas, says political scientist Jonathan Freeman of Jerusalem’s Hebrew University.
+The two main contenders are in step on external threats such as archfoe Iran and Lebanon’s Hezbollah as well as Hamas.

-That is unsurprising, he told AFP, given the makeup of Blue and White’s leadership, which includes two other former armed forces chiefs of staff, Moshe Yaalon and Gabi Ashkenazi.

-“Many of them have worked with Netanyahu over the years on these similar security matters,” he said.

 Gantz has pledged to improve public services and show “zero tolerance” for corruption — a reference to graft allegations facing Netanyahu.